nighthawkcoders/APCSA/_posts/2022-09-05-PT130-free_response.md

 ## Points will be awarded on these three key elements

 ### FRQ
 > During the year we want to learn the four types of FRQs.
 This week we want to focus on the first type.

+> Focus and 4 types Types
 - Methods and control structures (Focus)
     - Pick question type 01 from one of the years posted on the former EXAM page.
 Solve the problem, including missing pieces in a Jupyter Notebook.
-Make this a quality blog.
+    - Make this a quality blog.
 My suggestion is Pairs do different FRQs and crossovers do the same, to make grading more valuable.
+    - Browse through multiple questions, find a question that may be somewhat like a PBL interest.
 - Classes
 - Array/ArrayList
 - 2D Array